 According to the HSE, manual handling causes more than a third of workplace injuries.
 Common work-related musculoskeletal disorders include pain and injury to arms, legs and joints as well as repetitive strain injury.
 In 2014-15 there were 169,000 new cases of work-related musculoskeletal disorders and 553,000 total cases.
 This led to a total of 9.5 million working days lost at work.

-Manual handling risks and how to minimise them
+Risks and how to minimise them when lifting

 Manual handling doesn’t just mean lifting.
 Safe manual handling practices need to be considered when carrying out any of the following activities: